 From my uncle's early post high school years through to the end of the depression he was a struggling artist.
 He did everything he could to earn a few bucks as long as it was art related.
 In the early 1920s he took a job doing minor art resoration for Edward I. Farmer.
 Farmer was an art dealer in New York City with upscale galleries at both 5 West Fifty-sixth Street and 16 East Fifty-sixth Street.
 He offered a variety of Chinese works of Art as well as European antiques.
 He is remembered for the most part for mounting fine Chinese porcelains and jades into decorative lamps and desk accessories.
 While my uncle was working in the gallery studios he met a Japanese man by the name of Yeita Sasaki that was sculpting jade for Farmer.
 Sasaki, who at the time was a formost Zen adept and one of the first major Zen Buddhists in America, would, in 1928, become a full-fledged Zen master known as Sokei-an, receiving Inka Shomei from his teacher Sokatsu Shaku.

 Sokei-an was an advocate of Direct Transmission as was his student and follower Mary Farkas.
 If you have gone to my page on Alfred Pulyan you may recall he too was an advocate of direct transmission.
-You may also recall that Pulyan's mysterious female teacher, the person most responsible for his transformation, was a friend of Farkas.
+You may also recall that Pulyan's Teacher, also an advocate, was as well a friend of Farkas, and it was she (i.e., Pulyan's teacher) that was the person most responsible for his spiritual transformation.
 About direct transmission, Sokei-an, in his own words, says: